Floodlights: The Ultimate Buying Guide

 Solar floodlights

 A solar floodlight is costlier than a standard luminaire to buy, but is subsequently free to run.
-The Suri Solar LED Floodlight with PIR Sensor combines a solar panel with a PIR sensor.
-It charges by day and delivers up to a 500 lumen output for 30 seconds when movement is detected.
+The Lutec Sunshine Solar 8W LED Floodlight with PIR Sensor combines a solar panel with a PIR sensor.
+It charges by day and delivers up to a 500 lumen output for up to 120 seconds when movement is detected.

 Floodlighting versatility